THEGAMER221148/CSP/hacks/background.md

          new Player(spriteImg, this)
         ];
       }
+      //loop where the loop loops
       gameLoop() {
         this.ctx.clearRect(0, 0, this.width, this.height);
         for (const obj of this.objects) {
+          //update first, then show it all
           obj.update();
           obj.draw(this.ctx);
         }